centminmod/centminmod-magento2/readme.md

 thread 2 made 345 requests and got 344 responses
 ```

 Magento 2 Redis caching still has to go through Nginx and PHP-FPM to be processed so there is still PHP-FPM load to deal with it seems.
 So looks like [Varnish Caching for Magento 2 full page caching](http://devdocs.magento.com/guides/v2.2/config-guide/varnish/config-varnish.html) would be a better option.
-Varnsih Cache added HTTP/2 support in 5.0 but isn't enabled out of box and Varnish HTTP/2 support is still work in progress with Varnish Cache 5.1, 5.2+ [details](https://varnish-cache.org/docs/5.2/whats-new/changes-5.1.html#progress-on-http-2-support).
+Varnish Cache added HTTP/2 support in 5.0 but isn't enabled out of box and Varnish HTTP/2 support is still work in progress with Varnish Cache 5.1, 5.2+ [details](https://varnish-cache.org/docs/5.2/whats-new/changes-5.1.html#progress-on-http-2-support).

 During wrk-cmm load testing run top stats.